Painting Over Epoxy: A Step-by-Step Guide for Stunning Results

 • Industrial Applications:

-• In construction, epoxy is used for flooring and as a repair material for its toughness and ease of maintenance.
+• In the construction sector, epoxy is used for flooring is frequently utilized for its strength and ease of repair.

-• Artists and crafters value epoxy for its clear, glossy finish in artworks and jewelry, showcasing its versatility beyond industrial applications.
+• Beyond industrial uses, artists and crafters appreciate epoxy for its clear, glossy finish, making it a popular choice for artworks and jewelry, showcasing its versatility.

 The Importance of Proper Surface Preparation